Kintyre 66

 Can I come in my campervan / caravan?

-Yes, you can but towing is not well suited on single track roads.
+Yes, you can, but towing is not well-suited to single-track roads.
 There are dedicated motorhome spaces at Muasdale and at West Loch Shores.
-We ask that you be respectful of other road users and the local communities when choosing places to stop or park - if in doubt, ask a local where is best to stopover.
+We ask that you be respectful of other road users and the local communities when choosing places to stop or park.
+If in doubt, ask a local where it is best to stop over.

 Are there dedicated picnic spots?

-There’s plenty and clearly signposted.
-If you decide to enjoy some al fresco dining on the beach or any other spot, we kindly remind you take away all your rubbish and put in a dedicated bin or recycling point.
-Our landscape and wildlife are precious so we encourage you to leave no traces behind.
+There’s plenty and it's clearly signposted.
+If you decide to enjoy some al fresco dining on the beach or at any other spot, we kindly remind you to take away all your rubbish and dispose of it in a dedicated bin or recycling point.
+Our landscape and wildlife are precious, so we encourage you to leave no traces behind.

 Are there any animals roaming free I should look out for?

-We have a great mix of wildlife for you to spot in its natural habitat.
-From free roaming deer, otters, seals, birds, pheasants, sheep and so much more.
-Sometimes they can wander on to the roads so just always take your time to take care of them.
-And don’t forget to take care on farmland too where livestock are, including cows, sheep and horses.
+We have a great mix of wildlife for you to spot in its natural habitat, from free-roaming deer, otters, seals, birds, pheasants, sheep, and so much more.
+Sometimes they can wander onto the roads, so always take your time to care for them.
+And don’t forget to take care of farmland, too, where livestock are kept, including cows, sheep, and horses.

 Are there road signs to clearly navigate my route?

-Yes, our lovely peninsula is easy to navigate so feel free to turn off the Sat Nav if you please and just relax on your trip.
-You won’t see ‘Kintyre 66’ branded signs but you’ll easily spot all the places from our map by name and road name.
+Yes, our lovely peninsula is easy to navigate, so feel free to turn off the Sat Nav if you please and relax on your trip.
+You won’t see ‘Kintyre 66’ branded signs, but you’ll easily spot all the places from our map by name and road name.

 Explore more of Argyll & the Isles